anandvnath/ProblemSolving/md/AndroidSystemDesignPrep.md

 Camera
 Bluetooth?
 Network / wifi & 4G
-Broadcast receivers

-### Work managers

-### Services - Bound and unbound

 ### APK structure
 - Bundles / flavors etc

-### Binder / IPC
-How to build a separate telemetry / logging APK that can be reused as a service across multuple apps?

 ### Doze mode
 Doze mode is an aggressive battery saving state introduced in Android 6.
 Doze mode progresses from Light to Deep.
 First when screen of off - no doze yet.
 Device is stationary -> light doze mode.
 Then after some time it enters deep doze where CPU sleeps most of the time, network is blocked, work deferred and only maintenance window work happens every 10 - 30 mins (increasing gaps).
 During this time Android wakes up breifly, runs pending jobs, delivers queued notifications, allows app to sync, re-enters doze mode.